nurfaizfoat/statapMY/about.md

   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p> -->

 StatapMY is a showcase of inspiring and ambitious local Malaysian startup companies that have been successfully launched their product to the masses.
 Whether it is just an app or web service, StatapMY will document them all in this little site.
-It's built and curated by [@nurfaizfoat](https://twitter.com/nurfaizfoat).
+It's built and curated by [Nurfaiz Foat](http://nrfz.org).

 <!-- There are currently two themes built on Poole: